basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution.md

 keywords: [developers, conflict-resolution, vclocks, vector-clocks]
 ---

 One of Riak's central goals is high availability.
 It was built as a multi-node system in which any node is capable of receiving requests without requiring that each node participate in each request.
-In a system like this, it's important to be able to keep track of which version of a value is the most current.
+In distributed systems like this, it's important to be able to keep track of which version of a value is the most current.
 This is where vector clocks come in.

 ## Vector Clocks and Relationships Between Objects